 You can repay the loan through monthly automatic withdrawals, direct deposit or monthly check.
 If you fail to repay the loan, the savings your lender is holding as collateral will typically be used to cover the loan.

-If building credit is your goal when seeking a share secured loan, consider taking out a small amount that is easier to pay off quickly.
+If building credit is your goal when seeking a share-secured loan, consider taking out a small amount that is easier to pay off quickly.

-Who are they best for?
+Who are share-secured loans best for?

+- Those with a poor credit history: For consumers with less-than-stellar credit, this type of loan can be easier to qualify for than a traditional personal loan.
 “The lending institution knows the borrower has the collateral in their savings account.
 So, the bank is taking very little risk,” says Daniel Milan, managing partner of Cornerstone Financial Services.

-Why use share secured loans?
+Why use share-secured loans?

-There are a number of reasons to use share secured loans instead of taking out cash from your savings account:
+There are a number of reasons to use share-secured loans instead of taking out cash from your savings account:

 - Build credit.
 If you have bad credit or no credit at all, these loans can help you build credit.
 Every time you make loan payments or pay off a loan, it will be reported to the credit reporting agencies, and your credit score should receive a boost.
 Ask your lender to report loan payments to the credit bureaus, and verify that it did so by checking your credit report.
 Each year, you can ask for a free credit report from each of the major credit reporting bureaus: TransUnion, Equifax and Experian.

 - Save on future loans.
-While share secured loans may cost you some money in interest payments now, a higher credit score should allow you to save money through lower interest rates on loans in the future.
+While share-secured loans may cost you some money in interest payments now, a higher credit score should allow you to save money through lower interest rates on loans in the future.

-While using your savings account as collateral may seem riskier than taking out an unsecured loan, share secured loans offer real opportunities to rebuild credit and improve your financial future.
+While using your savings account as collateral may seem riskier than taking out an unsecured loan, share-secured loans offer real opportunities to rebuild credit and improve your financial future.
 If you opt for an unsecured loan instead, compare rates online before applying.

 As with any type of loan or credit application, be sure to read the fine print and review all of the terms of the agreement before signing on.
-Make sure you understand the true cost of the loan, including any upfront costs or annual fees, to ensure that you can make loan payments on time and avoid defaulting.
+Make sure you understand the true cost of the loan, including any up-front costs or annual fees, to ensure that you can make loan payments on time and avoid defaulting.

 “Make sure the payment fits within your budget,” says Katie Bossler of GreenPath Financial Wellness.
 “The number one factor of a credit score is paying bills on time, so if the purpose of the loan is to build credit, it’s important for the consumer to make sure that the monthly payment will fit into the budget and can be paid on time each month.”

-Just be sure when using this kind of loan that you understand all of the terms and conditions, and check with your lender to confirm that the loan will be reported to credit bureaus.
+Just be sure when using this kind of loan that you understand all of the terms and conditions and check with your lender to confirm that the loan will be reported to credit bureaus.